ltl-uva/build_what_i_mean/README.md

-# A2A Agent Template
+# Building Game Task - Quick Guide

-A minimal template for building [A2A (Agent-to-Agent)](https://a2a-protocol.org/latest/) green agents compatible with the [AgentBeats](https://agentbeats.dev) platform.
+Based on the minimal template for building [A2A (Agent-to-Agent)](https://a2a-protocol.org/latest/) green agents compatible with the [AgentBeats](https://agentbeats.dev) platform.

 ## Project Structure